 4.3.18 Amount of Personal Leave

 Under this policy, regular Support Staff who are scheduled to work at least 50 percent time and who have completed six months of service at the Institute, may use up to three days of their sick leave accrual each year for absences associated with personal situations such as home repairs, or legal or financial business, which necessitate short-term absences.
-Employees may also use all or part of their personal time for the illness of a family member, in addition to the three days from their accrued sick leave that they may use for family illness, as noted in 4.3.7 above, Use of Sick Leave.
+Employees may also use all or part of their personal time for the illness of a family member, in addition to the 40 hours from their accrued sick leave that they may use for family illness, as noted in 4.3.7 above, Use of Sick Leave.
 Employees in their first year of service will be permitted to take personal leave following the completion of six months of employment up to a maximum of 25 percent of the total number of hours of sick leave credited to the employee for that year of service.

 Employees who have exhausted their sick leave balance have no personal days to their credit.
 However, as of the employee's anniversary date of each year, employees may use up to three days of their newly credited sick leave accrual balance of twelve days as personal leave.